 The problems with police accident reports.

 Police officers perform the vital task of protecting the public.
-Officers are more concerned, as they should be, about criminal acts than accidents that result in civil litigation.
+Officers are more concerned, as they should be, about criminal acts than what evidence you may need to prove your civil case.
 As a result, sometimes a police report will not be as thorough or accurate as it should be.
 If that proves to be true in your case, and all of your hopes of winning your case are contingent upon the police report, you could very well be disappointed.